Wultyc/jGabriel-Docs/content/posts/conectar-mariadb-homestead.md

 ---
-title: "Conectar Servidor MariaDB instalado no Homestead a partir do Host"
+title: "Connect MariaDB server on Homestead on Host computer"
 date: 2020-05-23T20:10:13Z
 images: ["articles/mariadb.png"] # The image resolution should be 900x500 or a proportional resolution
 categories: ["How to"]